AgoraIO/Docs-Source/.github/ISSUE_TEMPLATE/custom.md

 **Acceptance criteria**: Criteria for this issue to be approved.

-**Additional valuable information** - Anything else that will help with this issue.
+**Additional valuable information**: Anything else that will help with this issue.